 Cassie Powers leads program staff covering regional coordination, state energy planning, transportation policy, and other initiatives.
 Ms. Powers also provides research, analysis, and facilitation support for State Energy Offices on transportation and clean energy issues, and acts as a resource on state, local and federal transportation policies.
 Prior to NASEO, Ms. Powers was an Electric Vehicle Program Coordinator with Georgetown Climate Center and worked with state governments to support the development of electric vehicle policies and programs.
 She has a Bachelor of Arts in environmental policy and government from the College of William and Mary and a Master of Urban and Environmental Planning from University of Virginia.

-Geoff Gibson, Senior Program Manager, Forth
+JR Anderson, Program Manager, Forth